 Simple English definitions for legal terms

-Read a random definition: ocean
+Read a random definition: trust account

 Listed property is things that people use for both personal and business purposes, like cars, phones, and computers.
 The government has rules about how much of these things can be counted as business expenses for tax purposes.
 If more than half of the use is for business, it can be treated like any other business expense.
 But if less than half is for business, a different way of counting the expense has to be used.
 To figure out how much can be counted as a business expense, people have to keep careful records of how much they use the listed property for business and how much for personal use.